 Lies and Couples Therapy

-Needless to say, competent couples therapists, by definition, must be skilled in working with lies and deception.
+Needless to say, competent couples therapists are often confronted with lies and deception.
 They pursue training in neuro-science and understand how to confront and intervene.

 Lies show up in marriages in a number of ways, such as couples struggling to recover from infidelity.
 Couples therapists benefit from taking micro-expression training and reviewing applied social science research.
 These efforts can help improve your ability to know how to spot a lie.